dagbjorn/microcoffeeonkube/README.md

 ### <a name="hystrix"></a>Hystrix

-Hystrix, an implementation of the [Circuit Breaker pattern](https://martinfowler.com/bliki/CircuitBreaker.html), is a latency and fault tolerance library provided by Spring Cloud Netflix.
-See the [Hystrix section](https://cloud.spring.io/spring-cloud-netflix/single/spring-cloud-netflix.html#_circuit_breaker_hystrix_clients) of the Spring Cloud Netflix reference doc for how to integrate Hystrix in your application.
+[Hystrix](https://github.com/Netflix/Hystrix/wiki), an implementation of the [Circuit Breaker pattern](https://martinfowler.com/bliki/CircuitBreaker.html), is a latency and fault tolerance library provided by Spring Cloud Netflix.
+See the [Hystrix section](https://cloud.spring.io/spring-cloud-netflix/single/spring-cloud-netflix.html#_circuit_breaker_hystrix_clients) of the Spring Cloud Netflix reference doc for how to integrate Hystrix in an application.

-The Order service is using [Hystrix](https://github.com/Netflix/Hystrix/wiki) to supervise calls to CreditRating, a service that can be configured to behave in an unreliable manner.
+The Order service is using Hystrix to supervise calls to CreditRating, a service that can be configured to behave in an unreliable manner.

-The desired behavior of CreditRating is configurable by means of environment variables as follows:
+The desired behavior of CreditRating is configurable by means of environment variables.

 Environment variable | Description
 -------------------- | -----------
 CREDITRATING\_SERVICE\_BEHAVIOR | 0=Stable, 1=Failing, 2=Slow, 3=Unstable.
 Default is 0.
-CREDITRATING\_SERVICE\_BEHAVIOR\_DELAY | Delay in seconds when behavior 2 or 3 are selected.
+CREDITRATING\_SERVICE\_BEHAVIOR\_DELAY | Delay in seconds when behavior 2 or 3 is selected.
 Default is 10 secs.

 The service behaviors may be described as follows: